10 Sonoma Wineries with Gorgeous Gardens

-All Sonoma County may seem as green as a garden in springtime: hills are lush with grass after the rains, trees have leafed out, and grapevine buds have greeted the sun.
+All of Sonoma County can seem as green as a garden in springtime: hills are lush with grass after the rains, trees have leafed out, and grapevine buds have greeted the sun.
 But there's a lot more to see and appreciate, botanically speaking, at Sonoma County wineries than the celebrated "bloom" of the grapevines — which isn't really much to see, since the flowers are so tiny!

 Garden enthusiasts may know Longue Vue House and Gardens.
 Inspired by that famous New Orleans estate, which was owned by her grandparents, Matanzas Creek founder Sandra McIver planted her Bennett Valley winery estate with the assistance of landscape designer Gary Ratway.
 The naturalistic gardens feature soft colors of native plants and drought-hardy Mediterranean plants, culminating in three acres of lavender.

-In June, the winery celebrates the blossoming lavender with the Days of Wine & Lavender event.
+From May to July, the winery celebrates the blossoming lavender with their Season of Wine and Lavender events.
 The gardens have become a popular spot for marriage proposals, notably in the "secret garden" next to the lavender field.
-"So far out of seventeen proposals, we've had seventeen, I do's," says estate manager Bradford Yoell.
+"So far out of seventeen proposals, we've had seventeen I do's," says estate manager Bradford Yoell.

 Roses greet the visitor at the entrance to K–J's flagship visitor center in Fulton, just north of Santa Rosa along the 101 freeway.
 Venture to the right and find a whole lot more: a two-and-a-half acre botanical and viticultural extravaganza.
 Wander the viticultural demonstration vineyard, where each short row of grapevines is labeled with the varietal, from Cabernet to Symphony.

 Around the gazebo, the red and white wine sensory gardens suggest "affinity" pairings of plants with aromas you might find in some wines — lemon verbena, for instance.
-Further on, find edible flowers and tomatoes galore—the Heirloom Tomato Festival is held here each September.
+Further on, find edible flowers, tomatoes galore, and other produce.

 The owners of this small family winery have made creative use of the naturally rocky, hillside setting above the Russian River Valley.
 They created a Japanese-style water garden along a path that winds through massive boulders, offering quiet places to sit and sip wine while listening to the murmuring of water.